 Twelve Weeks.
 Total segment financial results increased by \$6 million to \$287 million in the second quarter of 2012 from \$281 million in the second quarter of 2011, and total segment revenues decreased by \$253 million to \$2,698 million in the second quarter of 2012, a 9 percent decrease from revenues of \$2,951 million in the second quarter of 2011.
-A \$35 million increase in segment results across our lodging business was partially offset by the spin-off which resulted in a \$29 million decrease in segment revenues, which was partially offset by a net \$137 million increase in revenues across our lodging business.
+A \$35 million increase in segment results across our lodging business was partially offset by the spin-off which resulted in a \$29 million decrease in segment results, as detailed in the preceding table.
+Similarly, the spin-off resulted in a \$390 million decrease in segment revenues, which was partially offset by a net \$137 million increase in revenues across our lodging business.

 The quarter-over-quarter net increase in segment revenues of \$137 million across our lodging business was a result of a \$102 million increase in cost reimbursements revenue, a \$13 million increase in owned, leased, corporate housing and other revenue, an \$11 million increase in franchise fees, a \$6 million increase in incentive management fees, and a \$5 million increase in base management fees.
-The quarter-over-quarter increase in segment results of \$35 million across our lodging business reflected an increase of \$29 million in owned, leased, corporate housing, and other revenue net of direct expenses, an \$11 million increase in franchise fees, a \$6 million increase in incentive management fees, and an increase of \$5 million increase in franchise fees, partially offset by a \$9 million increase in general, administrative, and other expenses, \$6 million of higher joint venture equity losses, and \$1 million of lower gains and other income.
+The quarter-over-quarter increase in segment results of \$35 million across our lodging business reflected an increase of \$29 million in owned, leased, corporate housing, and other revenue net of direct expenses, an \$11 million increase in franchise fees, a \$6 million increase in incentive management fees, and an increase of \$5 million in base management fees, partially offset by a \$9 million increase in general, administrative, and other expenses, \$6 million of higher joint venture equity losses, and \$1 million of lower gains and other income.
 For more detailed information on the variances see the preceding sections beginning with "Operating Income."